-- Step: 1.
-The Payer provides the account reference details (e.g. sort code and account number) to their PSP. - Step: 2.
-The Payer's PSP sends CoP request to the Payee's bank. - Step: 3.
-The Payee's PSP sends a response back to the Payer's PSP. - Step: 4.
-The Payer's PSP presents the response to the Payer.
-The Payer makes a decision based on the CoP response.
+- Step 1: The payer provides the account reference details (e.g. sort code and account number) to their PSP. - The payer's PSP sends CoP request to the payee's bank.
+Step 2: - Step 3: The payee's PSP sends a response back to the payer's PSP.
+The payer's PSP presents the response to the payer.
+The payer makes a decision based on Step 4: